-Groundwater is the sole water source for many communities in Illinois.
-It is also a natural resource that is precious and threatened in many parts of the state.
-Groundwater supplies all of the BACOG area's water needs.
+Groundwater is the sole water source for many communities in Illinois including those of the BACOG area.
 Although there is a great deal of groundwater below land surface, only a relatively small amount is available to extract and use without causing serious consequences to the aquifer system and the long-term sustainability of groundwater.

 One of BACOG's highest priorities is supporting initiatives and funding for local government research and mapping of groundwater systems, implementation of groundwater protection measures, local policy development, and public education initiatives towards a sustainable and clean water supply.
 Data about groundwater levels is critical to these efforts, especially in the shallow aquifer system in the BACOG area in northeastern Illinois.
-We support funding for monitoring programs and establishment of a dedicated well monitoring network that will measure on a regular, frequent and long-term basis the groundwater levels throughout this region.
 Stormwater management is an integral component of this work.